jeremy273/Rad-Annatar/README.md

 I welcome contributions to improve this project.
 Please follow these steps if you'd like to contribute:

-Fork the repository.
+- Fork the repository.

-Create a new branch for your feature (git checkout -b feature-branch).
+- Create a new branch for your feature (git checkout -b feature-branch).

-Commit your changes (git commit -m 'Add feature').
+- Commit your changes (git commit -m 'Add feature').

-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).

-Open a pull request.
+- Open a pull request.

-For major changes, please open an issue first to discuss what you'd like to modify.
+ -For major changes, please open an issue first to discuss what you'd like to modify.

 ## Acknowledgements